Zami77/RPG_Maker_MZ_Plugins/FourCornersBattleScreen/README.md

 # Four Corners Battle Screen
 This plugin creates a battle look similar to the game Omori.
 The actor portraits are drawn in each corner of the screen.
 Recomment first person battles as space can get tight.
+[Click here for the plugin](https://github.com/Zami77/RPG_Maker_MZ_Plugins/blob/main/FourCornersBattleScreen/FourCornersBattleScreen.js)

 ## Features
 * Dictate which actor is drawn in which location